Code-Institute-Submissions/KrouTm-Japan-s-Magic_JuneResub/README.md

 ![alt text](https://github.com/KrouTm/Japan-s-Magic/blob/main/README.images/contactmobile.PNG?raw=true)

 The contact part is pretty straightforward and I wish I had worked on it more with more time available.
-The appearance in this part of the site before being changed was totally different, confusing and not straightforward, that's what I had managed to do at the time, but I changed the way the items behave and I didn't have to do an extensive media query like in the <> index.css.
+The appearance in this part of the site before being changed was different, confusing, and not straightforward, that's what I had managed to do at the time, but I changed the way the items behave and I didn't have to do an extensive media query like in the <> index.css.
-All the links in this part are directed to a single page just so there are no broken links, because obviously the site does not exist, so of course there is no email called JapansMagic@ or the site's phone number or even an address, they are just to represent what it would be like if it had.
+All the links in this part are directed to a single page just so there are no broken links because obviously, the site does not exist, so of course, there is no email called JapansMagic@ or the site's phone number or even an address, they are just to represent what it would be like if it had.

+BUGS & ADJUSTMENT

+1. Before the navbar was only responsive and for large screens, but now for screens smaller than 768px, it changes to an icon with three horizontal bars that the user can click on and see the navbar link options.

+2. Previously, a 4k background video was used, but when the site was opened on a screen that was not 4K, the video did not adjust to the size of the screen (it was still the size that it is) and this left a strange look for the site, as it only showed a piece of the video on the screen.
+I couldn't make it responsive and make the video shrink or enlarge.
+I tried to edit Adobe Premiere for the Full HD size, but when it came to a 4k screen, it just didn't fit the screen size, getting too small.

+3. In the Culture part before it was just an image with border-radius: 50%; pretty boring, it also didn't fit very well on large or small screens, now I've completely changed the look.
+On screens larger than 768px, the image is next to the description, so I didn't want to put a huge description about Japanese culture right on the first page, it's just an inviting text to arouse curiosity and click on the link and learn more about it, so on large screens, the image needs to take up space.
+On smaller screens, it was necessary to "save space", so I relocated the image to the background of the description, so I wouldn't have to remove the image from the screen.

+4. Another problem was with the part that I called "Place, Restaurant & Nightlife" before it was hard to make it visually not weird on smaller screens like tablets and cellars, I was putting a lot of changes in the media query and it wasn't getting good, but after having had more time to improve this, I left on the larger screens display: flex; for those smaller than 768px display: inline-block; so the images could overlap and could be bigger, I also declared the height: 30rem; width: 80%; (the width needed to be 80% so I could put a margin between the images) margin: 20px; finally, setting the width to % the width of the image would adjust to the smallest screen size proportionally.

+5. Before the "Place, Restaurant & Nightlife" images, there was no description, it was just an image with a background image.
+This was making the site look incomplete as if it had yet to be written, but now the images have descriptions.

+6. In the "Who are us?" on smaller screens the .card element was too small and the text in it too, on larger screens I put .card{width:50%; height:80%; margin:10%; margin-top: 5vh; transition: all 2s;}, but on the smaller ones I decided to fill the entire image with this, looking like this .card{width:100%; height:100%; margin: auto}, so it would have more space and be visually more comfortable to read on small screens.

+7. In Contact.html I had a lot of messy and unresponsive elements.
+Now I solved the problem in a very simple way by placing practically all the elements centered so that they fit in the center according to the size of the screen.
+Only Footer has the display: inline-block; therefore, he and the elements in it will overlap when the margin decreases enough for that. the only modification i had to make in media querie was:
+@media (min-width:320px) and (max-width:480px){
+    /*Contact*/
+    .font-contact{font-size:3em;}
+    .p-social{font-size:2em;}
+    .social{padding-right: 0.5rem; padding-left: 0.5rem;}
+    .p-sign{padding:1em; width:20rem;}
+    }
+&
+@media (min-width:481px) and (max-width:768px){
+    /*Contact*/
+    .p-sign{width:30rem;}
+    }